 Do you have trouble finding an adequate balance between helping others and meeting your personal responsibilities or duties?
 Ever felt overwhelmed when helping, or getting help?
-If so, you may find the following article helpful.
-Briefly, it outlines the concept of problem ownership in relation to helping behaviour, and enlists the aid of communication skills, boundary identification, and the facilitation of independence, in so doing.
+If so, you may find the information on this page helpful.

 According to Peer Helping (1990), effective communication and effective helping behaviour involve four distinct skills: